 Mince pies are one of my favourite things about Christmas, but there is something special about making your own.

 On a cold winter's night there is nothing like snuggling up in a set of cozy Christmas Pyjamas.
 The design should be as kitch and silly as possible.
 Add fluffy slippers and a Santa hat for the full effect.

 Image Credit: Jamie Davies

-You may be fortunate enough to have lights in your local town or village, so wrap up warm and take a walk down around town one evening.
+If you are lucky enough to have Christmas lights in your local town or village, wrap up warm and take a walk down around town one evening.
 If not, take a stroll around the local houses and see who has put on the best light display.

 The pantomime is a traditional part of a British Christmas.
 Find a pantomime near you on Big Panto Guide.

 Kids love a Letter From Santa.
 Santa is really busy at this time of year, so you can help him out by printing out a personalised Father Christmas Letter here - there is a choice of designs and you can include your kid's sibling or friend and mention a favourite interest.

 Check that Santa is on his way as he delivers gifts around the world on with Norad Tracks Santa.
 Legend.

 A Christmas Jumper should be your constant companion throughout December - it'll keep you both warm and festive as the days get cooler.

 I'm a purist and I believe two things about Christmas trees.
 1) They should not go up until at least 1st December and 2) they should be as over the top as possible!